gmusicproxy/gmusicproxy/README.md

 - `--extended-m3u`: enable non-standard extended m3u headers
 - `--shoutcast-metadata`: enable Shoutcast metadata protocol support (disabling IDv3 tags)
 - `--disable-playcount-increment`: disable the automatic increment of playcounts upon song fetch
-- `--keyring-backend`: name of the keyring backend to use instead of the default one
+- `--keyring-backend`: [DEPRECATED] name of the keyring backend to use instead of the default one
-- `--list-keyring-backends`: list the available keyring backends
+- `--list-keyring-backends`: [DEPRECATED] list the available keyring backends
-- `--keyring-service`: keyring service to use, takes precedence over `--password` if set
+- `--keyring-service`: [DEPRECATED] keyring service to use, takes precedence over `--password` if set
-- `--keyring-entry`: keyring entry to use, required if `--keyring-service` is used
+- `--keyring-entry`: [DEPRECATED] keyring entry to use, required if `--keyring-service` is used

 ### Config file
 All the command-line options can be specified in a configuration file.
 An example of configuration with the strictly required options could look like this: